-With delicious baked celeriac in place of the noodles, a nutritious meat sauce filled with veggies and a cheesy dairy free Bechamel sauce made with gut healing bone marrow, this dish will soon become a favorite in your kitchen!
+With baked celeriac in place of the noodles, a delicious meat sauce filled with veggies and a cheesy dairy free Bechamel sauce, this dish will soon become a favorite in your kitchen!

 Don’t get scared if the procedure seems a bit long.
 It’s easier than you think… and hey, like I said in the beginning, this a Sunday lunch type of dish.
 And taking some time for your self, cooking up a delicious AIP Lasagna is an activity I find extremely healing as well! 🙂

 Grain Free & AIP Lasagna

 - 1 clove of Garlic (crushed)

 - 250 gr Ground Grass Fed Beef